MG MGB: Drivetrain

 The MGB initially had an extremely simple electrical system.
 Dash-mounted toggle switches controlled the lights, ventilation fan, and wipers with only the direction indicators being mounted on a stalk on the steering column.
 The ignition switch was also mounted on the dash.
 Like the MGA, the MGB used two 6-volt batteries wired in series to give a 12-volt positive earth configuration.
 The batteries were placed under a scuttle panel behind the seats making access difficult; the location gave excellent weight distribution and thus improved handling.
 The charging system used a Lucas dynamo.
 Later MGBs had considerable changes to the electrical system including the use of a single 12-volt battery, a change from positive to negative earth, safety-type toggle (rocker) switches, alternator in lieu of dynamo, additional warning lights and buzzers, and most common functions moved to steering column stalks.

-From 1972 there were two different Pirelli Cinturato radial tyre sizes factory-fitted to new cars, depending on whether the car was a roadster,(155/80x14) or a GT (165/80x14).
+From 1972 there were two different radial tyre sizes factory-fitted to new cars, depending on whether the car was a roadster,(155/80x14) or a GT (165/80x14).
 With the 1974.5 arrival of the rubber bumper cars the factory-fitted tyre size was simplified to 165/80x14 for all cars, irrespective of whether the car was a roadster or a GT, and also irrespective of the wheel type (wire or RoStyle).
 The factory built V8s were fitted with alloy wheels and full profile 175HR14 tyres.
 The "Jubilee" model, made to celebrate the 50th anniversary of the company in 1975, had the alloy wheels from the V8, allegedly because the V8 was not selling and they had a large stock.
 With a pre-war British racing green colour, tinted glass, gold body stipes and other gold trim, 751 Jubilees were made.
 One was destroyed in an advertising stunt that went wrong.
 There are thought to be about half of them left as of 2021.
 The final 1,000 LE models were the last cars to leave the factory with alloy wheels.